Quail Creek Lakeside Trail

 right side of the road about 50 feet from paved SR 318.)
 The total

-southern end of the east Lakeside trail, of which 1.2 miles is winding
+southern end of the east Lakeside trail is 1.7 miles, of which 1.2 miles is winding

 View southeast showing typical trail on the Quail